nasa/openmct/API.md

 The key-value pairs of this object are described by the telemetry metadata of a domain object, as discussed in the [Telemetry Metadata](#telemetry-metadata) section.

+#### Limit Evaluators **draft**

+Limit evaluators allow a telemetry integrator to define how limits should be applied to telemetry from a given domain object.
+For an example of a limit evaluator, take a look at `examples/generator/SinewaveLimitProvider.js`.

 ### Telemetry Visualization APIs **draft**